TimKDJ/jasp-desktop/syntax-revised.md

 </details>

-#### Difficulties
+#### Additional Thoughts
-- Problem with default values based on js logic; the qml needs to be run to figure out the true default configuration.
+- There could be a problem with default values based on js logic; the qml needs to be run to figure out the true default configuration.

 ### The Wrapper
-The wrapper is what users interact with when running the analysis syntax in RStudio or the JASP R editor.
+The Wrapper is what users interact with when running the analysis syntax in RStudio or the JASP R editor.
 It's what handles the formula, translates the syntax back into an R options list and makes sure validation occurs by calling the Options Class.
-Furthermore, the wrapper should deal with the setup and breakdown of the jaspResults object.
+Furthermore, the Wrapper should deal with the setup and breakdown of the jaspResults object.

 <details>

-<summary>Example of a naive wrapper that shows how the formula's can be used, but lacks validation</summary>
+<summary>Example of a naive Wrapper that shows how the formulas can be used, but lacks validation</summary>

-Example of calling the wrapper shown below, note that your working directory should be set to your `jaspAnova` clone:
+Syntax to call the wrapper (note that your working directory should be set to your `jaspAnova` clone):
 ```
 if (require(jaspTools))
   bancova(Sepal.Length ~ Species + Sepal.Width, data = iris)
 ```

+Very basic Wrapper code:
 ```
 bancova <- function(formula           = NULL,
                     data              = NULL,